 Previous emphasis in groundwater level data collection has been on manual observations; however adequate data has been collected to enable selected bores to predict levels at adjacent sites.
-In 2012, 438 bores were manually monitored.
-These include school bores which are monitored every second year.
-Figure 4 below shows the number of groundwater bores manually monitored between 1992 and 2012.
+In 2013, 431 individual bores were manually monitored.
+Figure 4 below shows the number of groundwater bores manually monitored between 1992 and 2013.

-Figure 4: Number of bores in the groundwater level monitoring network (manual), 1992 - 2012.
+Figure 4: Number of bores in the groundwater level monitoring network (manual), 1992 - 2013.

-Ten automatic stations, continuously recording groundwater levels, were operating during 2012.
+Ten automatic stations, continuously recording groundwater levels, were operating during 2013.

 Matamata Airfield - has 4 bores with continuous records.
 These bores are at depths of 9m, 20m, 40m and 163m deep.

-Hamilton - is a shallow 4 metre large diameter (750) mm bore, with a diver, measuring water level.

-Cooks Beach - is a shallow 11.0 metre deep bore, 50 mm in diam, with a diver, measuring water level.
+Hamilton - is a shallow 4 metre large diameter 750 mm bore, with a diver, measuring water level.
+Cooks Beach - is a shallow 11.0 metre deep bore, 50 mm in diameter, with a diver, measuring water level.
 Hahei Beach - is a shallow 10.6 metre deep bore, 50 mm in diameter, with a diver measuring water level and temperature.
 Opoutere - is a shallow 20 metre deep bore, 50 mm in diameter, with a diver measuring water level.
 Matarangi - is a shallow bore 6 metres deep bore, 25 mm diameter, with a diver measuring water level.
 Taupo - a thermal stream has a diver measuring level and temperature.
 There are 4 divers measuring water levels.